-Adverse Childhood Experiences (ACEs) and Trauma-Informed Resilience-Oriented Care (TIRO)
+Adverse Childhood Experiences and Trauma-Informed Resilience-Oriented Healthcare

 Adverse Childhood Experiences (ACEs) and toxic stress are public health crises.
 ACEs are stressful or traumatic events experienced by age eighteen, identified in the landmark Centers for Disease Control and Prevention (CDC) and Kaiser Permanente (KP) Adverse Childhood Experiences Study, to be strongly associated with increased health and social risks.
 Early detection and intervention can help prevent or reduce the health risks associated with ACEs.